TechWorldwithSahana/ch-3-ai-for-devops/README.md

 2. Push code to trigger the CI pipeline
 3. Go to the "Actions" tab in GitHub
 4. Observe CI and CD workflows
-5. Use the failing pipeline to test debugging

 ---